shashidhar100/Custom-Data-pipline-in-Tensorflow-for-images/README.md

 # Custom-Data-pipline-in-Tensorflow-for-images
 Writing the efficient data loader in tensorflow with making use of [tensorflows data loader API](https://www.tensorflow.org/api_docs/python/tf/data/Dataset) and [tensorflow datasets](https://www.tensorflow.org/datasets) and generalizing it for loading supervised and unsupervised image data.
-The file named [Data_pipline.py](Data_pipline.py) consists the class Data_pipeline which can be imported in the other files
+The file named [Data_pipline.py](Data_pipline.py) consists the class Data_pipeline which can be imported in the other files.
+The class can be changed according to the users need.
+The data loader makes use of GPU and other optimizations like prefetch and parallel calls.

 # Parameters Description
 The class Data_Pipeline has many parameters